What is Kerosene Poisoning?

 What are the Causes of Kerosene Poisoning?

 - Kerosene Poisoning is caused by the ingestion or inhalation of kerosene.
-The chemical may also get into the eye, resulting in eye-related symptoms
+The chemical may also get into the eye, resulting in eye-related symptoms.
+In some cases, skin contact may also present symptoms

 - This intake could be accidental, or in some cases intentional, to bring self-harm